 Labor-Related Risk Management and Compliance

 We have a system to comply with labor-related laws and regulations, enforce management, and make improvements as necessary.
 We define the risk of loss to the company from resource turnover or loss and low morale and similar risks as human resource risk, which is managed as part of the operational risk.
 In addition, we are focusing on preventing long work hours, such as by implementing excessive work interviews by industrial physicians and examinations by the Health Committee.
-Our offices have yet to obtain ISO45001, an occupational health and safety management standard.

 Strategy MapPDF Initiative results etcPDF